 Interested in carpooling?
 NuRide is a free service that provides a tool to find carpooling buddies.
 Once you register, you can earn points for each trip recorded to redeem for rewards such as coupons for local attractions and retailers.
 The site also calculates how much money you are saving and the carbon footprint impact of your alternative commuting decisions.
 There are currently 13,562 NuRide members in Massachusetts who have taken 4,684,623 alternative trips.
 Sign up today and find a buddy.

-The new carpooling spots, officially installed as of July 9, 2013, are located:
+The carpooling spots, are located:

 - Parking lot 3 – In the corner nearest to the Rauch building

 - Parking lot 2 – In front of La Cava, next to the Admissions visitor spots

 - Parking lot 9 – Near Morison and Adamian